gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/EsnA4zIUvWY?controls=1&modestbranding=1" frameborder="0" allowfullscreen></iframe>
 </div>

-## `PRO` Commit Graph - Preview
+## Commit Graph - Preview `PRO`

 Users may now view the Commit Graph of their repository through GitLens.

-This beloved feature from GitKraken Client helps visualize your repo commit history and give you information about branches, commits, and collaborators all in one view — making it easier to see contributions and help you make faster, more informed decisions.
+This beloved feature from GitKraken Desktop helps visualize your repo commit history and give you information about branches, commits, and collaborators all in one view — making it easier to see contributions and help you make faster, more informed decisions.

 <img src="/wp-content/uploads/1-commit-graph.png" class="img-responsive center img-bordered">